6 Tips for Planning an Arkansas Wedding from Afar

 Don’t feel comfortable letting your planner choose your vendors?
 That’s OK, Slick says.
 “Once you do your research [online], make appointments with highly recommended vendors.”
 It’s important that you get along with each other and that they grasp your vision.

-Pick accomodations that are located within 10 minutes of the venue — within walking distance is even better.
-Guests will be on different budgets, so consider hotel affordability.
-It’s also etiquette to offer transportation, if able.
+Be sure to pick a hotel that is conveniently located within 15 minutes of the venue — something within walking distance is even better.
+Guests will be on different budgets, so consider affordability.
+It’s also polite to offer transportation if able.

 5. Keep your cell phone handy.

 Slick recommends frequent check-in calls and picture texts with vendors to keep you in the loop as the pieces come together.
 Inspiration boards that can be shared electronically are a big help too.

 Slick recommends out-of-town brides put an earlier RSVP date than usual on the reply card, so there will be more time for any last-minute changes.
 Save-the-dates are especially handy when planning destination weddings too, as they allow guests more time to make travel arrangements.